mideind/AutomaticQAPipeline/README.md

 The pipeline can be run from the command line by running the following command:
 > python run_qa_pipe.py --dataset-path path/to/dataset

-The default GPT model which is used is 'gpt-4-turbo', but this can be changed by including the `gpt-model` flag with the relevant GPT model's name.
+The default GPT model which is used is 'gpt-4-turbo', but this can be changed by including the `gpt-model` flag with the relevant GPT model's name:
 > python run_qa_pipe.py --dataset-path path/to/dataset --gpt-model name-of-gpt-model

 In order to make an API call to GPT, you need an API key.
 Instructions on how to obtain such a key are in the [OpenAI API reference](https://platform.openai.com/docs/api-reference/authentication).